A Resource for Employers

-Vacation programs are among the most basic benefits offered by employers: 97% of employers offer some kind of paid vacation policy.1
+Vacation programs are among the most basic benefits offered by employers: 98% of employers offer some kind of paid vacation policy.

-But finding right vacation policy — one that will help you retain and attract talent, and contribute to a positive work-life balance for your employees — can be tricky.
+But finding the right vacation policy — one that will help you retain and attract talent, and contribute to a positive work-life balance for your employees — can be tricky.
+Wondering how you can effectively manage employee paid time off?
+Read on!

 1. How Employees Use Vacation Time